 The wise course of action is to research, review, and compare multiple public notaries in Connecticut and opt for the one with the most experience, fits your budget, and can meet your specific needs.

+During notarization, you have to provide valid forms of identification.
 It is usually a passport or a driver’s license.
 It can also be a permanent resident card, military ID card, or other government-issued ID.

 Depending on the document you’re notarizing, the public notary has to complete a dedicated notarial certificate, including the jurat and acknowledgment state.
 The notary also needs to affix an official stamp or notary seal on the certificate.